babel/notes/2017-06/june-21.md

 ### Priority Topics

 Sounds like we need reviewers?
-With Summer of Code and our efforts in contributions we have a lot more PRs which is great, but not encouraging enough reviewing.
+With Summer of Code and our efforts in contributions, we have a lot more PRs which is great, but it doesn't encourage enough reviewers.
 There's a huge emphasis on contributing code in OSS rather than maintenance.